u-blox/ubxlib/port/platform/common/automation/SETUP.md

 ```
   - ALSO BEFORE rebooting the Raspberry Pi, enable UART3 (by default on pins GPIO4 (TXD), GPIO5 (RXD), GPIO6 (CTS) and GPIO7 (RTS)) by editing `/boot/config.txt` to add the line `dtoverlay=uart3,ctsrts`.
   - ALSO ALSO BEFORE rebooting the Raspberry Pi, switch off the second SPI chip-select pin as it clashes with the UART3 CTS pin (GPIO7) by editing `/boot/config.txt` to add the line `dtoverlay=spi0-1cs`.
-  - Note: if you're confused about what GPIO is now doing what, once rebooted, enter `raspi-gpio get` to get a list.
+  - Note: if you're confused about what GPIO is now doing what, once rebooted, enter `raspi-gpio get` to obtain a list.
   - Hint: probably don't copy this particular SD card for use on any other Raspberry Pis as it is now rather specifically configured.

 ## Adding a New Test Instance With Physical HW
 Not strictly part of the setup process but, should you need to add an instance that has physical HW attached to the test system afterwards, the generic parts i.e. after you have, for instance, attached the HW to a new Raspberry Pi and added the new Raspberry Pi to the Jenkins (see above), are as follows:

 - Edit [u_settings.py](scripts/u_settings.py) to add the new entry on the end of the `__DEFAULT_SETTINGS["CONNECTION_INSTANCE_...` set; copy an existing one that is close (e.g. copy an NRF one for a new NRF board etc.), e.g.